SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 There are three ways to pay for your Muni fare on San Francisco's buses, cable cars, streetcars, and the light rail trains.

-To use this option, you'll need to download the MuniMobile app on either the Apple or Google Play stores.
+To use this option, you'll need to download the MuniMobile app.

-Per Ticket Price: The per ticket price for adults when using MuniMobile is $2.50.
-This is also good for 120 minutes of travel.
+Per Ticket Price: The per ticket price for adults when using MuniMobile is $2.85.
+This is good for 120 minutes of travel.
 Before you hop on the bus, simply open the app and select the single ticket purchase option.
-When you enter the bus, simply scan your ticket from your app on the ticket boxes at either the front or back door.
+Once on the bus, scan the ticket on your screen on the ticket scanner at either the front or back door.

-Visitor Passport: Another great option is our visitor passports.
+Visitor Passport: Another great option is our Visitor Passports.
 They are offered as 1-, 3-, or 7-day passes.
 They include unlimited rides on buses, streetcars, and trains.
-This one does include unlimited rides on the cable cars as well.
+This one does include unlimited rides on the cable cars.

 To use the passport, open your passport and wave it over the ticket scanners in the front or back of the bus, train, or streetcar.
 On the cable cars, one of the drivers will scan your passport with their hand scanner.
 The passport is activated the first time you use it on any Muni transit option.